[Photo by Waponi.]

 So, what’s a homeschool math teacher to do?

 Maria’s interview with Don Cohen opened my eyes to a whole range of challenging puzzles for students of all ages.
-I had glanced at Don’s first book many years ago, but to see everything spread out in his marvelous interactive map fascinated me.
+I had glanced at Don’s Calculus for Young People book many years ago, but to see everything spread out in his marvelous interactive map fascinated me.

 Then Sue’s math salon video reminded me of our earlier days, when Math Club consisted of my older kids and their friends playing around the dining table.
 I could get a copy of the Math Without Words book Sue uses and empty my cabinet of math games and manipulatives — and since we meet at the library, I could clean out their shelves of math books.

 Surely we could make math fun again, right?

 So I put a notice on the local homeschool networks, to see if there was any interest at all.
 Kaboom!
 After several days of flying emails, I have 24 students (and their parents) signed up for calculus, and 30 kids (plus parents) eager to play with math games & activities.

 Now I’m nervous!
 The calculus class starts tomorrow, and the more playful math club meets next week.
 I’ve never tried to teach so many kids with such a wide range of ages in one room.
 I’m hoping I haven’t created a migraine.

 Thankfully, most of the parents agreed to stay and help out.